The Dogg: You Can't Ignore

-In 2007 The Dogg continue to enjoy success with his music career, he performed in Europe in the beginning of the year and had various tours around Namibia with his Mshasho crew.
-Despite the success of his last album Introducing TeeDee, he was highly criticized of selling out.
-He prove critics wrong with the released of You Can't Ignore, which was considered a comeback classic and was compared to his first and second album for its hardcore beats and dark lyrics.
+In 2007 The Dogg continued to enjoy success with his music career, he performed in Europe at the beginning of the year and had various tours around Namibia with his Mshasho crew.
+Despite the success of his last album Introducing TeeDee, he was highly criticized for selling out.
+He proved critics wrong with the release of You Can't Ignore, which was considered a comeback classic and was compared to his first and second albums for its hardcore beats and dark lyrics.
 The album was well received, The entire album was self-produced under the mentor guidance of Elvo, with only two songs produced by DJ Kboz.

 The first single from the album, "Can You Feel It", was produced by DJ Kboz.
 It features Mshasho artist Tre Van Die Kasie.
-The song became a popular hit across Namibia's borders, winning an award at the 2008 Channeol O Music Video Awards for the category Best Kwatito Video.
+The song became a popular hit across Namibia's borders, winning an award at the 2008 Channel O Music Video Awards for the category Best Kwatito Video.
 It also won Song of the Year and Best Single at the 2007 Sanlam-NBC Music Awards.
 The album became very successful, winning The Dogg his fourth award for Artist of the Year at the same ceremony in 2007.
 The Dogg has won this award four times in five years.
-Another popular song was "Get Sum More", produced by DJ Kboz, and featuring most anticipated rapper at the time Qonja.
+Another popular song was "Get Sum More", produced by DJ Kboz, and featuring the most anticipated rapper at the time Qonja.
 The song was a very popular club hit.
 It won an award for Best Collaboration 2008 Namibian Music Awards.
 Another popular song "My Girl" also won Best Single at the same awards.
 The success of the album made it possible for The Dogg to win the People's Choice Award at the same awards.
-The video for "Hands Up" was nominated by Channeol O Music Video Awards in 2009 in the category Best Kwaito Video and lost to Gazza's "Passop".
+The video for "Hands Up" was nominated by Channel O Music Video Awards in 2009 in the category of Best Kwaito Video and lost to Gazza's "Passop".
 The Dogg also approached Gazza on "He He He" and Jericho on "Hands Up".